 - On-street parking in Downtown Redmond is relatively limited at 41% of available curb lane (Figure 10). - Overall occupancy of on-street parking peaks at 62.5%, corresponding to lunch time. - Old Town and areas near Cleveland Street have streets with occupancy above 85 percent, which meets the threshold for considering new management strategies. - On-street violation rates appear high.
-The onstreet utilization study shows high violation rates indicating parking users may be overstaying the posted time limits.
-The observed violation rate was 17.9% across all stalls and over 30% for one-hour.
+The on-street utilization study shows high violation rates indicating parking users may be overstaying the posted time limits.
+The observed violation rate was 17.9% across all stalls and over 30% for onehour. - Low cost, long term parking permits are allowed in high demand, time limited areas. - One-third of on-street inventory in Downtown is not time limited.